kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

   * Base class destructor
   * Base class overloaded assignment operators
   * Base class friend functions

-* However, the derived class constructors, destructors, and overloaded assignment operators can invoke the base-class versions.
-* C++11 allows explicit inheritance of base 'non-special' constructors with
+* However, we can invoke the base class constructors, destructors, and overloaded assignment operators from the derived classes.
+C++11 allows explicit inheritance of base 'non-special' constructors with:

   * `using Base::Base;` anywhere in the derived class declaration

-  * Lots of rules involved, often better to define constructors yourself
+  * Lots of rules involved, often better to define constructors yourself.

+    Lots of rules include:

+    * Default copy and move constructors are not included.
+    * Each inherited constructor has the same access specifier as its corresponding base class constructor.
+    * If you provide an overloaded constructor in the derived class, then the base class overloaded constructor is not inherited.
+    * A base class' constructor default arguments are not inherited.
+    * And many more ...

+  * The `using` statement can be useful and save a bit of typing, but it is often preferred not to use this feature and write out the constructors necessary in the derived classes and invoke the base class constructors as needed.
+It isn't that much more typing and it's very clear to programmers that come after you to modify your code exactly what you're doing

-* Passing arguments to base class constructors
+* Passing arguments to base class constructors (See the example below!)
   * The base part of a derived class must be initialized first
   * How can we control exactly which base class constructor is used during initialization?
   * We can invoke whichever base class constructor we wish in the initialization list of the derived class.
+  * If you don't explicitly invoke the base overloaded constructor, then the no-args constructor will be invoked automatically since remember since the base part must be initialized anyways.

 ### Example